agn453/HI-TECH-Z80-C/README.md

 compiled programs under CP/M 2.2 to fail to initialise correctly.

-A new version of CRTCPM.OBJ is available (and the source-code in ZCRTCPM.AS has been updated to correct this.
+A new version of CRTCPM.OBJ is available (and the source-code in ZCRTCPM.AS has been updated to correct this).